Building with Satsignal from mobile apps and edge runtimes

 All four are CORS-friendly and need no API key.

 1. GET /lookup_hash?sha=<64-hex> — "is this sha256 anchored on BSV?"
 Public, read-only, rate-limited per IP.
-Returns {"bundle_id":"...","created_utc":"...","txid":"..."} on hit, {} on miss.
+Returns {"proof_id":"...","created_utc":"...","txid":"..."} on hit, and the typed miss envelope {"miss":true,"reason":"sha_not_indexed_as_file_hash"} on miss (HTTP 200 either way).
 Access-Control-Allow-Origin: * on every response (including errors), so a fetch() from any origin works without a proxy.

 const r = await fetch(